New species of predatory dinosaur with 'shark-like' teeth discovered in Thailand

 Since the earliest known fossils from this dinosaur group come from Africa and Europe, it was a surprise to find an early member in Southeast Asia.

-In a statement to CNN, Hattori hailed the "important" discovery as shedding "new light on the early evolutionary history of this group."
+In comments to CNN, Hattori hailed the "important" discovery as shedding "new light on the early evolutionary history of this group."